Debt Management (Credit Counseling)

-There is no requirement that all of the debtor’s creditors agree to a composition or extension, but most of them must voluntarily support it for it to work.
+There is no requirement that all of your creditors agree to debt management or debt settlement, but most of them must voluntarily support it for it to work.
 Creditors that do not agree to the workout are not affected by it and remain entitled to pursue other remedies to collect the debts owed to them.
 Although they can theoretically proceed to recover the full amount due, they forfeit the right to benefit automatically from whatever partial payment the composition would have allowed had they taken part.

 Chapter 11 — Filing for bankruptcy under Chapter 11 may be an option for debtors such as corporations, sole proprietorships and partnerships that are engaged in business.
 These debtors may wish to stay in business and avoid liquidation.
 Under Chapter 11, the debtor can have debts reduced or have the time for repayment extended.